Use elimination communication (EC) to help your baby stay clean and dry. Human babies are as smart as animal babies – they know when they need to go!

 Can Elimination Communication be Easy?

-You can pick up Go Diaper Free, read through the first couple of sections, and immediately have success EC’ing your baby.
+You can open up Go Diaper Free, read through the first couple of sections, and immediately have success EC’ing your baby.

 Available immediately, you get step-by-step, easy-to-use instructions, 70+ color photos and line drawings, and video tutorials to succeed with EC today.